dagl200/unleash/website/docs/how-to/how-to-add-sso-google.md

 :::caution Deprecation notice

 Single Sign-on via the Google Authenticator provider has been removed in Unleash v5 (deprecated in v4).
 We recommend using [OpenID Connect](./how-to-add-sso-open-id-connect.md) instead.
-If you're running a self hosted version of Unleash and you need to temporarily re-enable Google SSO, you can do so by setting the `GOOGLE_AUTH_ENABLED` environment variable to `true`.
+If you're running a self-hosted version of Unleash and you need to temporarily re-enable Google SSO, you can do so by setting the `GOOGLE_AUTH_ENABLED` environment variable to `true`.
 If you're running a hosted version of Unleash, you'll need to reach out to us and ask us to re-enable the flag.
 Note that this code will be removed in a future release and this is not safe to depend on.

 :::

-## Introduction {#introduction}
+## Introduction

-In this guide we will do a deep dive on the Single-Sign-On (SSO) using Google Authentication.
-Unleash supports other identity providers and protocols, have a look at [all available Single-Sign-On options](../reference/sso.md)
+This guide provides a deep dive on the Single-Sign-On (SSO) using Google Authentication.
+Unleash supports other identity providers and protocols; explore [all available Single-Sign-On options](../reference/sso.md)

 ## Basic configuration